NUWCDIVNPT/stig-manager/docs/admin-guide/admin-guide.rst

    Individual operations that perform specific functions.
 Tasks are pre-defined by the system and can include database maintenance operations, cleanup procedures, and analytical functions.
 Multiple tasks can be assigned to a single job, and will be run sequentially.

    The system provides various pre-defined tasks for common maintenance operations.
 These tasks can be combined into jobs as needed:

    * **WipeDeletedObjects**: Removes soft-deleted records from the database
    * **DeleteUnmappedReviews**: Cleans up reviews that are no longer mapped to current STIG requirements
    * **DeleteUnmappedAssetReviews**: Removes unmapped reviews specific to individual assets
+   * **ReviewAging**: Modifies or deletes reviews that meet conditions defined by the Review Aging rules specified at the Collection level
-   * **AnalyzeReviewTables**: Runs the `ANALYZE TABLE` command on review-related database tables to optimize query performance
+   * **AnalyzeReviewTables**: Runs the ``ANALYZE TABLE`` command on review-related database tables to optimize query performance

 **Schedule (Event)**
    Optional scheduling configuration that determines when and how frequently a job runs: